CrashPlan Unable to Connect to Backup Engine [Solved]

 Final Steps

 After which, right-clicking on it will give a drop-down menu to offer you the option to uninstall the software.
-Once you uninstall the program, proceed to the program data file in the “C” drive.
+Once uninstall the program, proceed to the program data file in the “C” drive.
 And delete the folder aptly named Crashplan.
-After the user deletes the folder, the user is at liberty to do a fresh install of the application.
+After the user deletes the folder, the user can do a fresh application install.

-During installation, make sure to install the program in the default location insisted by the installer.
+During installation, install the program in the default location the installer insists.
 This can solve future problems if any escalates.
-Once the installation is over, login to your CrashPlan account.
+Once the installation is over, log in to your CrashPlan account.
 Now the in-depth part begins.
 Once inside, proceed to the backup option and follow the “continue backup” dialog box.
-After which clicking on the adopt button will lead you to adopt a previous computer.
+After which, clicking on the adopt button will lead you to adopt a previous computer.

-The user can aptly make a selection by looking into the computer name, the chronology of the last backup, and its archive size.
+The user can aptly select by looking at the computer name, the chronology of the last backup, and its archive size.
 Once you perform the last step, the user will behave to sign in.
 Which in turn will give you the message of a successful adoption.
-This solution should fix the Crashplan unable to connect to backup engine error.
+This solution should fix the Crash plan’s unable to connect to the backup engine error.

 See Also: 3 Ways to Fix Exodus Failed to Install a Dependency